xentu/xentu-docs/source/includes/asset-system.md

 Before that, here are some useful tips when using the asset manager:

 - Loaders are blocking by nature, so they can hang the game if you try to load a large asset (like some music, text file, or a big texture).
-- Some loaders return an integer instead of data, this integer is a throw-away pointer linking to the data to speed up processing.
+- Most loaders return an integer instead of data, this integer is a throw-away pointer linking to the data to speed up processing.
-- Cached data is automatically cleaned up when your game shuts down, however there are methods to do this manually too (prefixed with `delete_`).
+- Cached data is automatically cleaned up when your game shuts down, however there are methods to do this manually too (prefixed with `unload_`).

 ## assets.mount

-<code class="definition">assets.mount(<b>string</b> point, <b>string</b> path)</code>

 ```javascript
 assets.mount("/second", "/second.zip");